Portsmouth cable & Tory donors.

 A cable connecting the UK in Portsmouth, across the Channel to France, has been cited as being the result of the Tory party receiving £1.3 million in donations from donors connected to the project.

-A Portsmouth cable connecting across the Channel to France, has been cited as being the result of the Tory party receiving £1.3 million from donors connected to the project, and who are accused of allegedly paying Tory Business ministers to allow an under sea electricity cable project, costed at £1.2 billion & 150 miles long, to connect Portsmouth to France.
+Those identified are accused of allegedly paying Tory Business ministers to allow an under sea electricity cable project, costed at £1.2 billion & 150 miles long, to connect the UK (Portsmouth) to France.

-Something that is not so well advertised is that the company concerned, AQUIND, also intend to lay huge data pipes alongside it as being a part of the deal.
+Something that is not so well advertised is that the company concerned, AQUIND, also intend to lay huge data transferring cables alongside it as being a part of the deal.

 AQUIND is a UK company created for the purpose of developing the cable project, but is owned by AQUIND ENERGY SARL, which is controlled by an ex-Russian oil baron, Viktor Fedotov, and who is now a British citizen.

 Recently, Fedotov gave half the shares of that company to a Soviet born Ukrainian, Alexander Temerko who is now also a British citizen.

 Alexander Temerko has personally supported Boris Johnson for some years offering to financially support Johnson’s Party Leader campaign.

 Both Fedotov and Temerko are multi millionaires, having made their money from the oil and arms industries in Russia.